ssp21/ssp21-spec/ssp21.md

 For some protocols, this new secure serial layer could act as a replacement for redundant functionality in existing protocols.
 For example, the DNP3 link-layer and transport function could be completely removed in BitS implementations and replaced with alternate SSP21 crypto and framing layer.
 SSP21 could also, fully wrap the existing protocols, but removing redundancy in certain implementations could provide significant bandwidth savings.

-Out-of-band messages like session key establishment, heartbeats, etc can only be initiated from the SCADA master side when it attempts to send a normal protocol message.
+Out-of-band messages like session key establishment, heartbeats, etc. can only be initiated from the SCADA master side when it attempts to send a normal protocol message.
 This is because in half-duplex communications the wrapper cannot squelch a reply from a remote by inappropriately using the channel.

 ## Low overhead